-The above standalone ESL courses and NYC DOB courses are not accredited by the Council on Occupational Education and are not eligible for financial aid assistance for enrolled students.
+The above standalone NYC DOB and NYS DCJS courses are not accredited by the Council on Occupational Education and are not eligible for financial aid assistance for enrolled students.

 HOURS OF STUDY

 For MLI's 1500-hour programs, two regular class sessions are available to students: Day and Evening.
 These classes meet within the following range of hours: